Zain Kazi - Cognitive Behavioural Psychotherapist & Counsellor (BABCP, COSCA)

 Training, qualifications & experience

-I did my training in Glasgow and Edinburgh before I moved to Newcastle.
+I completed my training in Glasgow and Edinburgh before I moved to Newcastle.
 I am trained to practice integratively on a CBT framework.
 This means I mainly use CBT and weave in elements of other therapies that are valuable.

 I have further training in Schema Therapy, Dialectical Behavioural Therapy, Compassion Focused Therapy, Acceptance and Commitment Therapy and Mindfulness-Based approaches.
 These are also known as third wave therapies, having advanced on CBT.